List of Pacific hurricane records

 This is a list of notable Pacific hurricanes, subdivided by reason for notability.
 Notability means that it has met some criterion or achieved some statistic, or is part of a top ten for some superlative.
 It includes lists and rankings of Pacific hurricanes by different characteristics and impacts.

 Characteristics include extremes of location, such as the northernmost or most equator-ward formation or position of a tropical cyclone.
 Other characteristics include its central pressure, windspeed, category on the Saffir–Simpson scale, cyclogenesis outside of a normal hurricane season's timeframe, or storms that remain unnamed despite forming after tropical cyclone naming began in 1960.
 Another characteristic is how long a system lasted from formation to dissipation.
 These include the cost of damage, the number of casualties, as well as meteorological statistics such as rainfall point maximum, wind speed, and minimum pressure.

 Impact

 Retired names

-Adolph and Israel were removed from the list of names during and after the 2001 season due to political sensitivities.
-Knut was removed from the list in 1988 for unknown reasons.
-Adele, Iva, and Fefa were also removed in 1970, 1988, and 1991 respectively for unknown reasons.
-Hazel was replaced in 1965.
-The name Isis was also pre-emptively removed from the lists of names for 2016 after being deemed inappropriate because of the eponymous militant group in 2015.